peterhalpin/PeerLearningActivity/README.md

 ### Stuctures of Code
 The entry point is `App.js` in  `./src`.
 Anything else can be found in `./src/components/*`.
 All the components follow the naming convention that inside `./src/components/MyComponent/`, we can find 3 files for most components (except Map) `MyComponent.js`, which is the main JS file, `MyComponent.css`, which is the css file, and `MyComponent.test.js`, which is the test file.

+### Setting
+#### Google Form
+We use an iFrame to support the google form plug in.
+The file to configure is inside `QaPanel/QaPanel.js` .

+#### Log Tables
+To change the number of log tables, change the settings in `LogTableContainer/LogTableContainer.js`.

+#### Color Scheme of Map
+To change the color scheme of the map, change settings in `Map/layerColor.js`.

-### Layout of Web UI
+#### Layout of Web UI
 The Layout of the Web UI can be changed by modifying the CSS file of each components.
 The CSS files are located inside the folder of each components.

+## Things to transfer to Peter
+- Netlify
+- Glitch
+- Google form
+- Mapbox